QuickBooks Data Extraction Queries

 The following is a query to extract all Customers in batches of 100 that have been changed since the last successful run of the process.

-MaxReturned suggests how many records to be retrieved from QuickBooks.
+MaxReturned suggests how many records are to be retrieved from QuickBooks.

-FromModifiedDate suggests the filter for selection Customers that are edited or created after the previous sync run.
+FromModifiedDate suggests the filter for selecting Customers that are edited or created after the previous sync run.

 ItemService Query